Singlie

 Usage

-Singlie exposes a chainable API, that can be utilized through a simple and minimal syntax, allowing you to combine methods effectively.
+Singlie exposes a fluent API that can be utilized through a simple and minimal syntax, allowing you to combine methods effectively.

 Usage examples can be also found at the test directory.